informational alert

-Services and Resources for Operating a Business in Portland
+Services and Resources for Operating a business in Portland

-Employers and payroll service providers must file quarterly returns and annual reconciliation returns for the Metro Supporting Housing Services (SHS) and Multnomah County Preschool For All (PFA) withholding tax programs with the City of Portland's Revenue Division.
+Employers and payroll service providers must file quarterly returns and annual reconciliation returns for the Metro Supporting Housing Services (SHS) and Multnomah County Preschool for All (PFA) withholding tax programs with the City of Portland's Revenue Division.

 Pay your business tax

-Popular
+Label: Popular

-Service
+Label: Service

 Portland Business License Tax (and related surcharges and fees), Multnomah County Business Income Tax, and Metro Supportive Housing Services (SHS) Business Income Tax are paid through the City of Portland.
 Make quarterly or extension payments, pay a tax bill, or make a general tax payment.